Expertise

 Overview

 Prior to joining GSK, I earned my Ph.D. in immunology from the MIT Department of Biological Engineering, where I worked with Professor Peter Dedon.
-I focused on infectious diseases, innate immunity, and global health, and my research explored the role of DNA and RNA modifications in bacterial pathogenesis and host inflammation.
+I studied infectious diseases, innate immunity, and global health, and my research explored the role of DNA and RNA modifications in bacterial pathogenesis and host inflammation.
 These modifications have potential clinical utility as both diagnostic biomarkers and therapeutic targets, and I sought to understand and exploit that utility.
 My work combined animal models of disease, techniques from microbiology and biochemistry, and the development of new analytical tools to create a quantitative approach to biology.

 I focused on infections that constitute a significant global disease burden, and I'm most excited by the challenge of translating biomedical research into meaningful diagnostic and therapeutic interventions.
 To that end, I designed my own minor in Global Health, combining courses from Harvard Medical School and the MIT Sloan School of Management to complement my research.
-This course of study gave me a strong set of skills for solving complex healthcare problems with a comprehensive approach.
-A more detailed deacription of my global health training is provided below.
+This program gave me a strong set of skills for solving complex healthcare problems with a comprehensive approach.
+A detailed deacription of my global health training is provided below.

 With my rigorous training and diverse background, I offer a unique combination of biomedical expertise, superior communication skills, and keen life science business acumen.